 What Is International Law?

-In this free resource, explore the history of international law, the top international agreements that keep law and order, and the courts that hold countries accountable, including the International Court of Justice and the International Criminal Court.
+Explore the history of international law, important international agreements and the courts that aim to hold countries accountable, including the International Court of Justice and the International Criminal Court.

 What happens if someone breaks the law?
 They can be arrested, stand trial, and pay a fine or go to prison if found guilty.

-This resource explores the origins of international law, the most important international agreements that bind it, the reasons countries sometimes break those rules, and the international courts that enforce them.
+This resource explores the origins of international law, some of the most important international agreements at its core, the reasons countries sometimes break international rules, and the international courts that aim to enforce them.

 Nevertheless, in the aftermath of World War II, countries sought to ensure the world would never again experience such horrific conflict.
 In 1945, that effort led to the creation of the United Nations, whose founding document—the UN Charter—laid out rules whereby countries agreed to uphold human rights, respect borders, and settle disputes through negotiation and arbitration rather than conflict.
 Of course, that agreement hasn’t always worked out, and conflicts still occur—but so far another world war has been avoided.

 The UN Charter is not the single rule book for international law.
-Since World War II, countries have signed numerous agreements on issues both mundane and profound, including nuclear proliferation, trade, fishing rights, climate change, outer space, the treatment of diplomats, and the rules of war.
+Since World War II, countries have signed numerous agreements on everything from nuclear proliferation, trade, fishing rights, climate change, outer space, the treatment of diplomats, and the rules of war.
 That body of rules and regulations is collectively known as international law.

 Ten International Agreements You Need to Know